GSRios/Minibank2/README.md

 ## Running API
-To call a service from this API, you can call like this
+To call a service from this API, use the command below:

 ```
 curl -d "{\"name\":\"value1\", \"email\":\"value2\"}" -H "Content-Type: application/json" -X POST http://localhost:5000/client
 ```
-The command above will create a new client into the app.
-The return will something like: "/client/31fb57b4-1fe3-4254-8401-7f70e7a5daad".
+The command above will create a new client into the application.
+The return will be something like: "/client/31fb57b4-1fe3-4254-8401-7f70e7a5daad".
-That's return is a link to get the informations about the client.
+This is a link to get the informations about the client.

 To get the client created
 ```